 Not all property is divided between spouses in a divorce.
 Generally, only property obtained or which increased in value during the marriage is deemed marital property and therefore distributed between the parties during the divorce.
 Spouses may also have separate property, which is property obtained prior to the marriage or inherited by or gifted to one spouse during the marriage by someone other than his or her spouse.
 This is not considered part of the “marital estate” subject to equitable distribution during a divorce or separation.
 Spouses are also allowed to exclude certain property from being considered marital property if they enter into a pre- or post-nuptial agreement, even if the property was obtained during the marriage.
 This allows a couple to agree that a certain asset belongs to only one spouse and will remain the property of that spouse in the event that the couple divorces.

 A couple is allowed to agree upon the way in which they would like to divide the property when they decide to divorce or separate.
 A court will decide during trial which spouse is entitled to which property if the spouses cannot agree.
-Heather A. Fig, PLLC, can represent you in a divorce or separation and can help you receive the marital property you are entitled to.
+Fig Law, P.L.L.C., can represent you in a divorce or separation and can help you receive the marital property you are entitled to.
 Call the New York divorce lawyer Heather A. Fig at (631) 419-6111 for more information or to schedule a consultation.